PaulZC/Iridium_9603_Beacon/V4 - Work In Progress/Python/README.md

 # Iridium Beacon Base

-A Tkinter GUI which talks to Iridium9603NBeacon_V4_Base via serial and displays the beacon position and path using the Google Static Maps API.
+A Tkinter GUI which talks to Iridium9603NBeacon_V4_Base via serial and displays up to 8 beacon positions and paths using the Google Static Maps API.

 ## Linux Python 2.7 Libraries